 |4||Moore Hall, Carnacon|

 1. McMahon Park / Clare Lake, Claremorris

-By far the nicest town park in Mayo, the people of Claremorris are rightly proud of this wonderful space.
+One of the nicest town parks in Mayo, the people of Claremorris are rightly proud of this wonderful space.
 The park is centred around Clare Lake and has beautiful walks, with cute little bridges over streams and fantastic flora, from native trees to lakeside reedbeds.
 Children and adults alike will enjoy the ducks and swans that have made the lake their home.
 As an added bonus, there’s a good children’s playground just outside.
 One gripe, however : The entrance to the park is not great and the playground really should be incorporated into the same space.
 Total walking time from car or bike, maybe 60 minutes (off-road).